First examine the docker container listing with the powerful option '--format'

 --format "table {{.Names}}\t{{.Image}}\t{{.Status}}\t{{.Size}}"

-To get the logs of any applications that runs in container
+To get the logs of any applications that runs in containers we can use the following:

 alias dkrlogs='docker logs'